Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 Cons:

-Our verdict: Ideal for small dogs or short urban walks where you want something that slips easily into a jacket pocket or small bag.
+My verdict: Ideal for small dogs or short urban walks where you want something that slips right into a jacket pocket.

 5. HiDREAM Portable Dog Water Bottle (Honorable Mention)

-The HiDREAM is the smallest and cheapest bottle we tested.
-At just over 10 ounces, it is essentially a quick-sip bottle for very short outings.
-The design is cute, the trough is usable, and it does technically work.
-But we found the seal less reliable than the others -- not a full leak, but occasional drips in a bag.
+The HiDREAM is the smallest and cheapest bottle I tested.
+At just over 10 ounces, it's essentially a quick-sip bottle.
+The design is cute.
+The trough is usable.
+It does technically work.

 Buy HiDREAM Dog Water Bottle on Amazon